 Prerequisites: This gift can only be obtained by gaining a class that grants it.
 Description: This gift gives the practitioner techniques that enable them to take advantage of slight openings to slightly increase their attacking performance.
 Other Details: This gift is always limited to a single melee weapon type.
 For example, a person may possess the gift Pressing Advantage with Swords.
 When such a person wields a weapon of the appropriate type, their Tempo with that weapon increases by 2 points whenever they have an Edge with it.
 However, this benefit is not cumulative.
 A second Edge does not increase the bonus to +4.
+Punching a Hole Prerequisites: This gift can only be obtained by gaining a class that grants it.
+Description: If your range weapon that delivers Puncturing Damage strikes a foe with a Pure Success and they are Overcome as a consequence, it passing completely through their body and continues on its path.
+It embeds itself in the next creature it encounters on that path, provided that creature would be struck by the original Attack Roll and is also within the weapon's Range.
+You deliver an amount of Damage to that creature equal to half the amount you delivered to the original one.
+Other Details: This gift is considered a Strike Boon.
+You may gain only one Strike Boon for any given attack unless otherwise stated.
 Gifts~Q Quick-Drawing with ...